kallookoo/vm-cli/README.md

-  reboot              Reboot the virtual machine. pause               Pause the Virtual Machine. resume              Resume the Virtual Machine. control             Pass the defined subcommand directly to VBoxManage controlvm. ssh                 SSH into the Virtual Machine.
+  reboot              Reboot the virtual machine. pause               Pause the Virtual Machine. resume              Resume the Virtual Machine. cli                 Pass the defined subcommand directly to VBoxManage.
+                      Note: This command not parse the arguments. control             Pass the defined subcommand directly to VBoxManage controlvm. ssh                 SSH into the Virtual Machine.
 Requires Host-Only.
                       This command will autostart the Virtual Machine.